isabella232/katacoda-scenarios-8/high-availability-lab/step4.md

-What happens if we set the Consistency Level to ALL?
+What happens if we set the Consistency Level to ALL (CL=ALL)?

 ## Read and Write Data